These FAQs help to answer some questions you may have about our Graduate Program.

 What supports are available to graduates on the different Pathways?

-Support porvided will vary to each individual but can n include advice on applications, reasonable adjustments to the selection process, peer mentoring, access to workplace adjustments and flexible work options.
+Support provided will vary to each individual but can n include advice on applications, reasonable adjustments to the selection process, peer mentoring, access to workplace adjustments and flexible work options.

 How many people usually apply?